tinakiedaisch/bait_design_from_orthologs/README.md

 # bait_design
-Select loci for target capture using orthologs
+This repository contains scripts for selecting nuclear loci for target capture using orthologs.

 ## 01. Input Data